sfrwmaker/TFT_Rework_station/README.md

 * Display rotation menu item added to the parameters menu

 Mar 4, 2022, v.1.09
 * Changed rotary endoder procedure.
 Increased encoder stability.

+Oct 14, 2022, v.1.10
+* Rebuilt the project using STM CubeIDE and new HAL firmware.